A Bregman-Sinkhorn Algorithm for the Maximum Weight Independent Set Problem: Contribution and paper content

 \paragraph{Paper content.} We analyze the clique cover relaxation~\eqref{equ:clique-relaxation} and its Lagrange dual in~\cref{sec:dual-of-clique-relaxation}.
 We start with a simple coordinate minimization method addressing this problem.
 Although being a natural baseline, it does not guarantee convergence to the dual optimum as we show.

 We introduce the Bregman method and its specialization to the MWIS problem in~\cref{sec:Bregman-for-MWIS}.
 In essence, this method can be seen as a smoothed variant of the above mentioned coordinate minimization algorithm.
-The larger the smoothing value, controlled by the \emph{temperature} parameter, the faster is the convergence but worse the approximation of the original problem.
+The amount of smoothing is controlled by a \emph{temperature} parameter.
+With more smoothing, \ie high temperature, the algorithm convergences faster but the approximation of the original problem gets worse.

-\cref{sec:numerics} describes two numerically stable implementations of the introduced Bregman method specialization.
+\Cref{sec:numerics} describes two numerically stable implementations of the introduced Bregman method specialization.
 These are essentially the same as used with this type of algorithms for optimal transport problems.

-\cref{sec:T-scheduling} considers two strategies of smoothing scheduling.
+\Cref{sec:T-scheduling} considers two strategies of smoothing scheduling.
 Additionally, a projection method to the feasible set that allows us to obtain feasible primal estimates for the relaxed problem is described here.

-\cref{sec:sparsity-based-speedup} proposes two sparsity-based strategies to speed-up our dual algorithms.
+\Cref{sec:sparsity-based-speedup} proposes two sparsity-based strategies to speed-up our dual algorithms.
 Whereas the first strategy is a heuristic, the second is based on upper-bounding of the possible perturbation of the smoothed dual objective value.

 In~\cref{sec:primal-heuristics}, we describe a simple primal heuristic to reconstruct integer solutions of the non-relaxed MWIS problem.
 Though by itself, it is inferior to other similar methods, in combination with our dual algorithm it shows competitive results.